 Learning Opportunities

-There are endless opportunities around Charleston to learn about slavery.
+There are several black history sites in Charleston.
 One of my favorite “hands-on” opportunities is on Philadelphia Alley in the historic district.
 You and your children can stroll this brick-paved alley and find the handprints left behind by the slaves that formed the bricks at local plantations.
-Those bricks can also be found in the buildings at the local plantations, like Boone Hall Plantation.
+Those bricks can are in the buildings at the local plantations like Boone Hall.

 The Unique Dolphins Of Charleston Harbor